 On the opposite side of the Pollença bay, another peninsula stretches from Mallorca’s north coast, namely the Alcanada peninsula.
 Up here, you’ll find the old hermitage of Victoria, a sacred place that has now been transformed to a hostel and cafeteria.
 From the old hermitage, you can enjoy the magical views of the bay of Pollença and see to the bay of Formentor.

-EXPLORE THE RUINS OF ROMAN CAPITAL POL-LENTIA
+ROMAN CAPITAL POL-LENTIA

 123 BC the Roman army conquered Mallorca after fighting in the Punic Wars for more than a century.
 They established the first capital of the island where Alcúdia is now located, the city was known as Pol-lentia.
 Years of excavation works has resulted in this great attraction that is open to the public.
 You can easily spend at least an hour walking around in the ruins exploring life of the legendary Romans; the amphitheater, the burial sites, the forum, the residential zones and what else was part of this great city.